Running Integration Tests

 If this constant is set to

-enabled, the integration test framework will clean the test database and reinstall Magento on every test run.
+enabled, the integration test framework cleans the test database and reinstalls Magento on every test run.

-This way, any new modules will be automatically picked up, and any cruft that might have been left over from previous test runs will be removed.
+This way, any new modules will be automatically picked up and any artifacts left behind by previous test runs will be removed.

 It also causes the test framework to flush the test Magento configuration, the cache